jovotech/jovo-framework/docs/getting-started/next-steps.md

 # Next Steps

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/next-steps

 After successfully installing your first Jovo project, here's how we recommend you to dive into voice app development.

 * [Basic Concepts](#basic-concepts)